-K1 CO1 The students remember commemorate the overall concept of cellular metabolism K2 CO2 The students perceive the metabolism of biochemical pathways K3 CO3 The students execute the diseases associated with defective nucleotide biosynthesis K4 CO4 To analyze the role of fat in energy production and membrane synthesis
+K1 CO1 The students remember commemorate the overall concept of cellular metabolism K2 CO2 The students perceive the metabolism of biochemical pathways К3 CO3 The students execute the diseases associated with defective nucleotide biosynthesis K4 CO4 To analyze the role of fat in energy production and membrane synthesis

-Carbohydrate Metabolism and regulation: An overview and energetics of glycolysis and gluconeogensis-Regulation of glycolysis and gluconeogenesis.
+Carbohydrate Metabolism and regulation: An overview, energetics and regulation of glycolysis and gluconeogenesis.
 TCA cycle: steps: amphibolic nature of the Citric acid cycle-Anaplerotic mechanism.
-Gluconeogenesis pathway and significance.
+Electron transport chain and ATP production.
 Glycogen metabolism and its regulation.
-HMP shunt, Uronic acid pathway, Cori's cycle, Glyoxalate pathway
+HMP shunt, Cori's cycle.

 Lipid metabolism and regulation: An overview of fatty acid metabolism.
 Oxidation of fatty acid: alpha, beta and omega.
-Biosynthesis of saturated and unsaturated fatty acids.
+Biosynthesis of fatty acid.
 Regulation of fatty acid metabolism.
 Metabolism of Ketone bodies - Formation, Utilization, Excretion and significance.
-Metabolism of triacyl glycerol, phospholipids and sphingolipids.
+Metabolism of triacyl glycerol and phospholipids.
 Biosynthesis of cholesterol and its regulation.
-Biosynthesis of prostaglandins and Thromboxanes.
 Metabolism of lipoproteins.

 Amino acid metabolism and regulation: Amino acid degradation: transamination, oxidative and non-oxidative deamination, decarboxylation.
-An overview on γ -glutamyl cycle.
+An overview on y-glutamyl cycle.
 An overview: Methionine as methyl donor (SAM pathway).
 Urea cycle and its regulation.
-Catabolism of amino acid carbon skeleton.
-Conversion of amino acids to specialized products.
-Aminoacid derivatives: Histamine, Serotonin, epinephrine and nor-epinephrine: Metabolism and function.
-Regulation of pyruvate family, 3-Phosphoglycerate family and aspartate family of amino acids.
+Catabolism of asparagine, glutamine, proline, cysteine and cysteine.
+Conversion of amino acids to Histamine, Serotonin, epinephrine and nor-epinephrine: Metabolism and function.
+Synthesis and regulation of pyruvate family, 3-Phosphoglycerate family and aspartate family of amino acids.
 Allosteric regulation of glutamine synthetase.

-Nucleic acid metabolism and regulation: Fate of dietary nucleic acids, Purines and pyrimidines biosynthesis (both de novo and salvage pathways) and degradation.
+Nucleic acid metabolism and regulation: \Fate of dietary nucleic acids, Purines and pyrimidines biosynthesis (both de novo and salvage pathways) and degradation.
 Regulation of purine biosynthesis: PRPP aminotransferases.
 Regulation of pyrimidine biosynthesis: Aspartate carbamoyl transferase.
 Regulation of deoxyribonucleotides by activators and inhibitors.